-The country is considerably Westernised and boasts high living standards.
-But with a diverse population, expats will need to familiarise themselves with local business culture and etiquette if they want to be successful in Singapore.
+Boasting an advanced economy driven by transparency and cooperation, doing business in Singapore is surprisingly easy.
+The country is fairly Westernised and boasts high living standards, but with a diverse population, expats will need to familiarise themselves with local business culture and etiquette if they want to be successful in Singapore.

-Business hours are Monday to Friday 9am to 6pm, sometimes with a half day on Saturday.
+Business hours are Monday to Friday, 9am to 6pm, sometimes with a half-day on Saturday.

 English is the main language of business in Singapore.

 Business dress is fairly casual, in keeping with the island’s humid climate.
 Smart shirts and ties are standard in business environments.
 A suit jacket may occasionally be required for formal meetings.
 Pantsuits or a conservative skirt and blouse are acceptable for women.